 This was also on the shot list and the most important photo capture of the day.
 Every grand opening is going to have a ribbon cutting.
 Once the giant scissors and ribbon came out on the stage, 25 people lined up right in front of them to snap a photo with their phones.
 Rather than fight them for space, I embrace them.
-I’d rather have a shot from an off-angle that is more dynamic like this one.
-The iPhone paparazzi gives my subjects a place to look, which lifts their eyes gives something for the viewer’s imagination to fill, which creates a more engaging photo.
+I’d rather have a shot from off-angle that is more dynamic like this one.
+The iPhone paparazzi gives my subjects a place to look, which lifts their eyes and gives them a direction to look in out-of-frame.
+This will engage the viewer’s imagination to fill in where or what they are looking at, creating a more engaging photo.

 THE HANDSHAKE PHOTO

 This is not ever on anyone’s shot list, but it is a photo that every client covets, which is the shaking hands shot.
 Of all the photos I might be tasked with capturing at an event, it is easily the most difficult.
 Why?
 Because it is so fleeting.